 Obviously, there will be a lot of information to learn.
-This step involves summarizing the information you have learned into smaller, bitesize chunks.
+This step involves summarizing your learned information into smaller, bitesize chunks.

 Have you ever found it easier to learn something when you connect it to something else?
 Like when you relate what you’ve learned back to yourself.
 That’s the process of synthesizing.
 It’s when you connect the dots between what you’re learning and what you already know.

-The whole point of the feedback phase is to gather information on areas you need to focus on and what areas are your strength.
-By doing this, you’re being a reflective learner who is actively involved in their learning process, which makes recall easier.
+The whole point of the feedback phase is to gather information on areas you need to focus on and what areas your strength.
+By doing this, you’re being a reflective learner actively involved in their learning process, making recall easier.

 Revisiting Your Learning